HL7/fhir-exchange-routing-ig/input/pages/specification.md.temp.md

 The intermediary bases routing on the value passed in the `X-Destination` parameter.

-*Note: In order to fulfill this guide's requirement that references to the destination's base service address match its public FHIR service base address, the X-Destination parameter value must somehow be captured alongside the service URL in FHIR elements (e.g., in an `.endpoint` or `Bundle.entry.fullURL` element).*

-*This guide's preliminary approach is to represent the X-Destination in an extension on the element containing the service base URL.*

-**4. Intermediary's base URL accompanied by routing metadata passed in a query string parameter**, such as <br/>`fhir.example-intermediary.com/?x-destination=example-destination`
+**Intermediary's base URL accompanied by routing metadata passed in a query string parameter**, such as <br/>URL: `fhir.example-intermediary.com/?x-destination=example-destination`

 In this method, the destination's public FHIR service address consists of: